anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 the Kubernetes code and project can be found at `https://kubernetes.io/docs/home/ <https://kubernetes.io/docs/home/>`__.
-The following chapters only describe the specific features required by the Anuket Reference Architecture, and how they would be expected to be implemented.
+The following chapters only describe the specific features required by the Anuket Reference Architecture, and how they are expected to be implemented.
 For information related to standard Kubernetes features and capabilities, see the standard Kubernetes documentation.

-While this reference architecture provides options for pluggable components, such as service mesh and other plugins, the focus of the reference architecture is on the abstracted interfaces and features that are required for Telco-type workload management and execution.
+While this reference architecture provides options for pluggable components, such as service mesh, the focus of the reference architecture is on the abstracted interfaces and features that are required for Telco-type workload management and execution.

-Chapter 5 of the Reference Model (RM) describes the hardware and software profiles that are descriptions of the capabilities and features that the Cloud Infrastructure provide to the workloads.
-As of v2.0, Figure 5-3 in the RM (also shown below) depicts a high-level view of the software profile features that apply to each instance profile (basic and high-performance).
+Chapter 5 of the Reference Model (RM) describes the hardware and software profiles that are descriptions of the capabilities and features that the Cloud Infrastructure provides to the workloads.
+Figure 5-3 in the RM (also shown below) depicts a high-level view of the software profile features that apply to each instance profile (basic and high-performance).
 For more information on the instance profiles, see :ref:`ref_model:chapters/chapter04:profiles`.